fdrgsp/cali/_dev/____________todo.md

 - general improvement of how the database is handled during cali pipeline

-- ⚡️ menu to save and load settings in CaliGui, they are dataclasses so we can save as json

 - code and widget to load own label images for segmentation

 - ⁇ to simplify the code, is it worth to have the runs in a different db???